SHREYAS-2004/XShell/README.md

   - `exit` – Exits the shell.
 - **Unknown Command Handling:** Prints an error message for unrecognized commands.

+## Compatibility:

+This project uses - `termios` - for terminal control and works on all Unix and Unix-like systems, including macOS. **It does not support Windows.**

 ## How to Clone

 Clone the repository using: